 - Level 1 First Aid Certificate.

-- Additional preferred Assets – training in: Capacity Building Approaches; Crisis Intervention Skills; Conflict Resolution; Hostile Interactions/De-escalation skills.
+- Additional preferred Assets – training in: Trauma Informed and Capacity Building Approaches; Crisis Intervention Skills; Conflict Resolution; Hostile Interactions/De-escalation skills.

 - An equivalent combination of education, training and experience may be considered.